obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Optimizing plugin load time.md

 ### Listening to `vault.on('create')`

 As a part of Obsidian's vault initialization process, it will call `create` for every file.
-If your plugin needs to react to new files getting created, you should  So your vault event registration should be inside an `onLayoutReady` callback this will ensure you don't start picking up events that fire before Obsidian is fully initialized.
+If your plugin needs to react to new files getting created, you need to wait for the workspace to be ready first.
+Your vault event registration should be inside an `onLayoutReady` callback; this will ensure you don't start reacting to events until the workspace is fully initialized.

 #### Option A. Check if the layout is ready